Constance Babington Smith: War service

+In April 1946 she was awarded the MBE.

 After VE-Day Constance was attached to USAAF Intelligence in Washington, D.C. to continue her work on photographic interpretation, this time for the Pacific theatre.

 In 1946, the United States awarded her the Legion of Merit.

 Later life

 From 1946 to 1950 she was a researcher for Life Magazine.
 She later moved to Cambridge, where she converted to Greek Orthodoxy and become a writer and biographer.

 Her war memoir Evidence in Camera was in 1957 the first comprehensive narrative of British photographic reconnaissance in the Second World War.
 Because it was published before the revelation of wartime code-breaking, this book may also have contained a measure of Cold War disinformation.

-Her cousin was the writer Rose Macaulay, of whom Babington Smith wrote a biography which was published in 1972.